 This blog covers an overview of EKS, Components of EKS, the EKS Workflow, a step-by-step procedure of how to create a Kubernetes Cluster on EKS, the pricing of EKS, and the benefits of using EKS and all about Amazon EKS (Elastic Kubernetes Service) used to deploy applications on AWS.

-- To know the difference between Kubernetes and Docker click here http://k21academy.com/kubernetes16
+Check out the differences between Kubernetes and Docker

 Overview Of EKS

 Amazon EKS is a managed service that is used to run Kubernetes on AWS.
 Using EKS users doesn’t have to maintain a Kubernetes control plan on their own.
 It is used to automate the deployment, scaling, and maintaining the containerized application.
 It works with most of the operating systems.